lsnow99/dudu/README.md

 # Dudu

+## FAQ

+Believe me, I get asked these _all the time_.

-## What is Dudu?
+### What is Dudu?

 Dudu is a static site generator.
 It takes [pandoc](https://pandoc.org/) markdown files and renders them into templated HTML, ready to be served as a static site.

-## Why Dudu?
+### Why Dudu?

 The motivation for Dudu came from realizing there are simply [not enough static site generators](https://staticsitegenerators.net/).
 In all seriousness, it was inspired by my good friend [Jacob Strieb](https://jstrieb.github.io)'s [similar project](https://github.com/jstrieb/personal-site/) for his personal website.
 In fact, I borrowed directly from his bash script to replicate the functionality of compiling pandoc markdown in Dudu as `dudu build`.
 The point of making Dudu was really just because I thought it would be fun to take the work done by Jacob and rebuild it in Go and add new functionality.

 Oh, did you mean why the name?
-No reason, just thought it sounded cool.
+Sorry to disappoint, but there's no fun backstory here- just thought it was fun to say.

+### What makes it different from other static site generators?

+The emphasis on pandoc is the main aspect of Dudu that sets it apart from other static site generators.
+It is also rather lightweight and minimal (which is code for not a ton of useful features).
+Speaking of features...

 ## Features